translate/pootle/docs/upstream_differences.rst

 - Quality checks can be individually muted/unmuted.

-- The *Submit*/*Suggest* button is not enabled until a change over the initial state of the unit is detected.

 - When going through all units in the translation editor, users will be automatically redirected back to overview.